dickwxyz/Listen-to-Movie-and-Learn-English/README.md

-# Listen-to-Movie-and-Learn-English
+# Listen-to-Movies-and-Learn-English
-English Learning from Xu Cen's Methodology.
+This is a program for English Learning from Xu Cen's Methodology.